OlaviSau/webtorrent-docs/index.md

    The cb to be called after the function finishes.

 ### Description
+torrentId can be one of:

+magnet uri (string)
+torrent file (buffer)
+info hash (hex string or buffer) parsed torrent (from parse-torrent) http/https url to a torrent file (string) filesystem path to a torrent file (string)
 Adds a new torrent to the client.

+If opts is specified, then the default options (shown below) will be overridden.

+    {
+      announce: [],    // List of additional trackers to use (added to list in .torrent or magnet uri)
+      path: String,    // Folder where files will be downloaded (default=`/tmp/webtorrent/`)
+      verify: Boolean  // Verify previously stored data before starting (default=false) }

+If ontorrent is specified, then it will be called when this torrent is ready to be used (i.e. metadata is available).
+Note: this is distinct from the 'torrent' event which will fire for all torrents.

+If you want access to the torrent object immediately in order to listen to events as the metadata is fetched from the network, then use the return value of client.add.
+If you just want the file data, then use ontorrent or the 'torrent' event.
 ### Examples
 # WebTorrent.prototype.get()